A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \emph{(1) Generic nonlinear partial differential equations.} Let $D$ be a nonlinear PDE system whose interaction law $\star$ involves nonlinear products of fields and their derivatives.
 Consider the defect operator induced by interaction,

 or its algebraic analogue.
 In genuinely nonlinear systems, iterated defects produce new independent terms at each level, yielding an infinite ascending chain

 in the defect-generated filtration of phase data.
-There exists no finite $d<\infty$ such that $\mathcal P_d=\mathcal P$.
+In generic nonlinear settings, one does not expect the resulting defect filtration to stabilise at finite depth.
 Hence defect propagation does not terminate and is not controlled by a finite intrinsic filtration.
 This violates the Finite Termination condition, so by Theorem~\ref{thm:obstruction} no compatible APT structure can exist.

 \emph{(2) Chaotic or sensitive dynamical systems.} Let $g_t$ denote the admissible time evolution on $D$.
 In a chaotic or sensitive system, admissible dynamics typically fail to normalise the interaction and defect relations unless they are artificially restricted.
 In particular, there exist observables $a,b$ and times $t$ with